Meet the next member of Runna's tech support team(?)

 ODITI (formerly Prospect 100) Aug 2023 – Present

-Product Lead · Seed-stage startup
+Product & CX Lead · Seed-stage startup

 • Reduced inbound support volume by 50% by building a custom order tracking platform (collectors.oditi.com) to give customers greater visibility on order status and access to digital certificates of authenticity for their purchased artwork.